 Because of the public input regarding the environmental impacts of the NED Plan, and due to the city's desire to provide greater protection to the immediate study area and to incorporate environmental restoration features into the project, the chain of wetlands concept was developed.
 The Chain of Wetlands Plan consisted of upper and lower flood control swales, divided by IH-45.
 These swales were reduced in width and relocated as far west as possible to avoid the higher quality forested areas.
 The Chain of Wetlands would require approximately 649 acres of mitigation at an estimated cost of \$3.1 million.
 The Chain of Wetlands Plan was formally adopted as the initial Locally Preferred Plan (LPP) on August 28, 1996.
-In addition, due to the anticipated public acceptability issues associated with implementation of the NED Plan, the chain of wetlands was designated as the first increment of the Federally Supportable Plan, in lieu of the NED Plan.
-However, public and social pressure remained to provide flood protection to the study area comparable to the protection provided to the Central Business District by the existing Daltas Floodway.
+In addition, due to the anticipated public acceptability issues associated with implementation of the NED Plan, in lieu of the NED Plan.
+However, public and social pressure remained to provide flood protection to the study area comparable to the protection provided to the Central Business District by the existing Dallas Floodway.